saulpw/visidata/docs/viewtsv.md

     rowtype = 'rows'  # rowdef: tuple of values
 ```

 All tabular data sheets inherit from `Sheet`.
-The rowtype is displayed in the lower right of the status line and provides a context for the user.
-The [rowdef](https://github.com/saulpw/visidata/blob/2673ae47f334e9e2b1fbd1afc4a28185440a66f7/visidata/loaders/postgres.py#L55) is a useful comment for every Sheet which outlines its initial structure.
+The rowtype is displayed on the right status bar.
+The `rowdef` comment declares the structure of every row object, and should be present for every Sheet.

 ```
     columns = [vdtui.ColumnItem('tsv', 0)]
 ```

 An initial column.
 Generally the class-level `columns` is set to the actual columns of the sheet, but in this case, the columns aren't known until the source is loaded.
-\(See the `reload()` function below where they are set with the contents of the source.\)  This line is not strictly necessary but makes loading feel a bit more responsive.
+(See the `reload()` function below where they are set from the contents of the first row.)
+This line is not strictly necessary but makes loading feel a bit more responsive.

 ```